diverger/gh-contribution-calendar-theme/README.md

 This action helps you detect which theme is active and get the exact color values.

+> **⚠️ Important Note**: This action detects themes in **unauthenticated (anonymous) mode**, which reflects GitHub's display based on **UTC timezone**.
+Logged-in users may see different themes based on their account timezone settings.
+For example, on October 31st at 8 PM UTC, anonymous users see the Halloween theme, but users in UTC+8 (November 1st) may already see the default theme.

 ## Features

 - 🎨 Extracts actual color values from GitHub's contribution calendar